mkatychev/filmreel/cut.md

 `Cut Register` - The JSON object stored in the *Cut* file.
 * Is an [associative array](https://en.wikipedia.org/wiki/Associative_array)
 containing valid JSON objects.
-* Holds *Cut Variables* and their corresonding values stored in a series of key/value pairs.
+* Holds *Cut Variables* and their corresponding values stored in a series of key/value pairs.

 <a name="listing-1"></a>